michellab/Stapline/parameterisation_scripts/README.md

 _______________________________________________________________________________________________
 **The following scripts should be applied in the order they are explained for one torsion at a time**

-1. mm_parameterisation.ipynb
+1. ``mol2_mm_parameterisation.ipynb``

 (run with the qm_scans conda environment) This notebook prepares topology (prmtop) and coordinate (inpcrd) files for the mol2 files produced during the QM scans, in order to calculate their MM energy.
-Any atom types that have been wrongly assigned in the mol2 files produced during the QM scans can be modified within the ``mm_parameterisation.ipynb`` notebook.
+Any atom types that have been wrongly assigned in the mol2 files produced during the QM scans can be modified within the ``mol2_mm_parameterisation.ipynb`` notebook.
 For fragments containing Calpha atoms, their atom types can also be updated to CX (or CJ in the case of di-substituted Calphas).

 For the first torsion being fitted, the frcmod file used is the one made in the ``mol2_lib_writer.ipynb`` notebook (``staple_gaff2.frcmod``).
 Before using it, copy any bonds, angles and torsions involving the Calpha atom in new lines and replace the c3 atom type with the CX (or CJ) atom type, and also include its mass and Lennard-Jones parameters.
 Additionally, copy the phi, psi, phi' and psi' torsions from the AMBER force field.
 For example, for the bond between the Calpha and the backbone N, copy the following line: